aniket-chakraborty2001/Statistical-Analysis/README.md

 ### NOTE:
 **In this section w did not cover why we use the expressions to cover the standard error, deviation and pooled variance.
 In the files section there is a file called **Additioanl Details**.
 This contain the basics things of T test.
 Do check it out for better understanding.

+## Extension:
+There is another file named **Conducting T test Stepwise** which shows additional details about this project.
+The first thinh we have to chech is the Normality of the data.
+Without this condition we can not conduct T test.
+So first we conduct Normality test using the Shapiro test.
+According to the data asd p value is less than 0.05, we failed the test.
+Next to check Normality we conduct Kolmogorov test.
+The above mentioned two tests are example of parametric tests.This test also fails.
+Lastly we have the option to conduct Mann-Whitney U test which is a non-parametric test.
+In this case the p value is less than 0.05, indicating that there is difference between the data we consider in terms of central tendency.